ChibiMuse/IT163_DevTeam2/README.md

 # IT163_DevTeam2
-Project workspace for the amazing website project of Jordan, Jenifer, and Megan for IT163 (Web Design 3)
+Project workspace for the amazing website project of Jordan, Kelly, and Megan for IT163 (Web Design 3)

 ## DUE DATE: June 13th